gocova/MontMarie/README.md

     * Magnet-like invitations
     * medium size networks
 * Encrypted communications
-    * Multi protocol: webrtc, udp, tcp
+    * Multi protocol: webrtc (there is a challenge with the signaling server), udp, tcp

 **Note: this spec be in constant change until future notice (until the model convergence of 3 case apps)**